 - In the case of overcurrent, or short circuit, or switch battery cell, the battery protection chip will protect the the circuit.
 Click the battery activation button to resume normal working mode.

-Plug in USB cable and I can't find Microbit
+Plug-in the USB cable and I can't find microbit

 Will it smoke if I insert battery inverse？

 - No, the robotbit design is anti-reverse protect in consideration of general miss operations.
 Inversely plug in will just not output power.

 Will micro:bit damage if plugin the face back?

 - No, it will just refuse to work.

 P0 pin control does not respond?
 Is it broken?